 The DAH and DLP also collaborated to develop the circular on mandatory prescriptions (circular 12).
 They are linked to a number of stakeholders (MARD, international partners, Sub-DAHLP, national private stakeholders), but not directly to small holders and drug sellers locally.
 The central government's legitimacy, resources, and connections provided it influence over the legislative process and the formulation of new regulations.

 The Sub-DAHLP was viewed as a link between central, district, and communal authorities.
-Their missions included monitoring everything related to antibiotic use, including drug agency control (certificate of practice, banned substances, and quality testing).
-However, participants suggested that their mission had limitations.
+Their missions were to monitor everything related to antibiotic use, including drug agency control (certificate of practice, use of banned substances, and quality testing).
+However, participants suggested that their mission had limitations as they are too few to control all the shops.

 The Sub-DAHLP could also offer suggestions for the development of new regulations.
 Other stakeholders rated their knowledge as average, and in some provinces, they were perceived to lack the human and technical capacity needed to enforce new regulations.
 Indeed, differences between provinces were observed in the five interviews conducted with Sub-DAHLP representatives, not only in terms of ABR and regulation knowledge, but also in technical capacity to enforce the regulations.
 The Sub-DAHLP was described as having a close relationship with all stakeholders in the veterinary drug value chain, particularly with drug agencies.
 Sub-DAHLP employees are responsible for controlling agencies, but they also frequently own them as a secondary source of income.
 A respondent raised the possibility of a conflict of interest between the competent authority and the private sector in terms of ABU management.
 The Sub-DAHLP also plays an important role in ABU and ABR research.
 They not only authorize data collection, but they also connect research projects, farms, and drugstores.